WRITE A REVIEW

 I bought this a few years ago and have since bought a Mason Pearson brush, which this is supposed to be a dupe for.
 I really love my Mason Pearson, but I don't think this brush is too far behind in terms of quality and the affect it had on your hair.
 When I was considering purchasing my Mason Pearson, I tried to do a lot of research on the difference between these two brushes because I didn't want to spend so much money to end up with something I already had and spent a lot less on.
 I think that the Mason Pearson brush was worth my money because I will use it forever and it really stimulates my scalp, which is what I was looking for, but really the SK brush is probably just as good if you are just looking for a good quality hair brush to have for awhile.
 The major difference is that the bristles on the MP are longer and there is more on the brush head, so it's like getting a scalp massage for my thick hair.
 If you part your hair and really work through it, the SK brush does a pretty good job or getting into your scalp as well.
 Overall, it is hard to say whether the MP brush is worth the additional $130 from the SK, I guess it depends on what you are expecting from a hair brush.
 I would definitely recommend this one especially to have as a backup to the MP when traveling.

+I was unsure about buying this brush because of the price.
+I had never used a bristle brush before so I wasn't even sure I would like it.
+Recently I have been having some problems with breakage so I was looking for simple things to help prevent it and I read that the bristle brushes were alot better for your hair, and then my old brush broke so I caved and bought this.
 As background, I have very long very thick hair, but the individual strands are very fine.
 I was initially worried that using this brush would be hard or painful, but it wasn't.
 I love this brush.
 It is wonderful.
 My hair is softer, shinier, smoother.
 It doesn't tangle hardly at all.
 This brush was a worth while investment that I do not regret.
 I would definitely purchase this again to have one for travel as well.

 I have the "special" gold edition of this boar bristle brush that I got from Target (nothing special, handle just painted gold color).
 I've had this brush for a year now, since I bought it around Christmas.
 So I've never had a MP brush, but decided to test out boar bristle brushes with something cheaper before shelling out more money for the real deal.
 Compared to my cheap plastic ConAir brushes that I had before, this is nicer in that it feels better on my scalp when I brush.
 Cons: earlier in the year when I had almost-waist-length hair, the brush would not brush through the layers of my thick hair closer to the scalp.
 I'd have to brush through the top and underneath separately.
 But after I cut my hair to shoulder-length, the brush worked fine.
 Another con is the static it creates, as mentioned by other users.
 But it's never to the point where I won't use it again.
 It's a very MILD annoyance.
 I don't see a difference after brushing, but maybe cause I have naturally smooth and straight hair.
 As for keeping tangles out: if you're in mild or high winds outside, there's bound to be some tangles, boar bristles or not.
 Maintenance: I don't do any on it.
 It does look a little grungy from stray hairs and lint, but it isn't so bad to the point I have to throw it away.
 I use this maybe every other day to every 3 days.
 Will probably buy this again and not the MP brush, because with the $100+ MP brush, I don't have time to wash and dry it and take time to maintain it.